mordechaitenzer/port-youtube-catalog/README.md

 * What content gets the most engagement?

 ### Pie Chart: Video Quality Distribution

+**How to configure**

+1. Click **Add Widget**.
+2. Select **Pie Chart**.
+3. Set the blueprint to `YouTube Video`.
+4. Choose grouping by the scorecard level (The Playlist Pulse).
+5. Save the widget.

 This widget shows how videos are distributed across the scorecard tiers: Basic, Bronze, Silver, and Gold.
 It uses the the Playlist Pulse scorecard level as the grouping property.
-This helps you quickly assess overall catalog health.
-When you hover over a segment of the chart, Port displays the exact percentage of videos in that tier, helping you quantify the distribution without manual calculation.
+When you hover over a segment of the chart, Port displays the exact percentage of videos in that tier, helping you quantify the distribution instantly.

 ![Pie Percentage Chart](assets/viz-percentagepie.png)

 ### Table Chart: Top Performing Video
-This widget highlights the most popular videos in the playlist.
-The table shows engagement metrics like: views, likes, and comments.
-We configured the table to:
+**How to configure**
+1. Click **Add Widget**.
+2. Select **Table Chart**.
+3. Select the `YouTube Video` blueprint.
+4. In Port’s Table widget, properties are included by default, and you remove the ones you don’t need.

+    We kept these properties: `title`,`viewCount`,`likeCount`,`commentCount`.
+6. Apply a **Sort**: `viewCount` → Descending.
-* **Filter**: show only the top 10 videos with the most views
+7. Apply a **Filter**: show only the top 10 videos with the most views.
-* **Sort**: order by `viewCount` descending

-This allows you to instantly identify your highest-impact content.
+This widget highlights your highest-impact videos based on audience engagement.

+Using both sorting and limiting ensures you focus on the most relevant entities.

 ![Table Chart](assets/viz-table.png)

 ### Number Chart: Most Commented Video
+**How to configure**
+1. Click **Add Widget**.
+2. Select **Number Chart**.
+3. Select the `YouTube Video` blueprint.
+4. Choose the property (e.g.,`commentCount`).
+5. Apply the **MAX aggregation** function.

+This widget surfaces the single highest engagement value across all videos.
-Instead of manually inspecting dozens of entities, you now have a live operational view of your catalog.
+Instead of manually inspecting dozens of entities, you now have a live operational metric.
-We use the MAX aggregation on the `commentCount` property to surface the single most discussed video and its exact number of comments.

 ![Number Chart](assets/viz-number.png)

 ## Troubleshooting